TechWithRamaa/Forecasting-in-Tensorflow/README.md

 2) https://github.com/TechWithRamaa/Forecasting-in-Tensorflow/blob/main/TimeSeries_Forecast_With_DNN.ipynb

-This project demonstrates the process of generating, training, and forecasting a time series using a neural network built with TensorFlow
+   * This program demonstrates the process of generating, training, and forecasting a time series using a neural network built with TensorFlow
-The project involves the following key steps like Synthetic Time Series with a linear trend, seasonality, and noise components
+     This program includes the following key steps like Synthetic Time Series with a linear trend, seasonality, and noise components
-This project demonstrates the best practices for handling & organizing variables and hyperparameters by storing within a Dataclass
+     This program demonstrates the best practices for handling & organizing variables and hyperparameters by storing within a Dataclass
-This project also demonstrates other key steps including Data preparation, splitting, defining architecture of DNN, training, Forecasting, evaluation metrics like MAE & MSE & visualization
+     This program also demonstrates other key steps including Data preparation, splitting, defining architecture of DNN, training, Forecasting, evaluation metrics like MAE & MSE & visualization

 Explored various model formats that help capture context (forward & backward), allowing for a more nuanced understanding of sentiment in text
 Learnt best practices for defining Hyper parameters